TheFishNextDoor/Command-Schedular/README.md

-# Command Schedular
+# Command Scheduler

 Schedule commands to run at specific points.

 ## Setup
-1. Add Command Schedular jar into your plugins folder.
+1. Add Command Scheduler jar into your plugins folder.
 2. Restart your server.
 3. Edit commands.yml to your liking.
-4. Type /commandschedular reload.
+4. Type /commandscheduler reload.

 ## Commands
-- **/commandschedular help:** Show the help message.
+- **/commandscheduler help:** Show the help message.
-- **/commandschedular reload:** Reload the plugin.
+- **/commandscheduler reload:** Reload the plugin.
-- **/commandschedular execute:** Execute a specific configured command immediately.
+- **/commandscheduler execute:** Execute a specific configured command immediately.
-- **/commandschedular time:** Checks the current server time.
+- **/commandscheduler time:** Check the current server time.
 Useful for configuring a [cron](#triggers).

 ## Permissions
-- **commandschedular.reload:** Allows the use of the reload command.
+- **commandscheduler.reload:** Allows the use of the reload command.
-- **commandschedular.execute:** Allows the use of the execute command.
+- **commandscheduler.execute:** Allows the use of the execute command.
-- **commandschedular.time:** Allows the use of the time command.
+- **commandscheduler.time:** Allows the use of the time command.

 ## Scheduled Commands
 ```yaml